Suggested Cambodia Itinerary: Coastal Cambodia

 The island is paradise and we didn’t want to leave but eventually we returned to the mainland and headed along the coast to lovely, lazy Kampot.
-Ramshackle and full of French colonial-era architecture, the town is great for a day or so of idle wandering, plus it is also the best base for exploring Bokor Hill Station.
+Ramshackle and full of French colonial-era architecture, the town is great for a day or so of idle wandering, and somewhere we’d recommend you include on any Cambodia itinerary.
+It is also the best base for exploring the abandoned villas at Bokor Hill Station.
 We spent the night on top of the mountain, which we would recommend as it gives you longer to look around, but Bokor can be visited as a day trip also.

 Number of countries: 1

 Number of UNESCO sites: 0

 Best places to slow the itinerary down: This Cambodia itinerary predominately focusses on beaches and coastal towns, so take your pick between Koh Rong, Koh Rong Samloem and Koh Tonsay.
 Koh Kong and Kampot are also great places to take it slow

 Mode of transport: Buses and minivans

 You may also like to read some of our blog posts featuring the region…

 For more information about getting to Koh Rong and Koh Rong Samloem and advice on where to stay, check out Visit Koh Rong‘s website.